The Symbols that make up the Sigil Arcanum

 Twelve Zodiac Signs

 These are the constellations which our planets pass through along their journey.
 The zodiac spells a story which occurs throughout the year, as the seasons change and the world changes with it.
 The story remains the same, and it is a universal tale of drama, lust, fear, and victory (among many other things).
 The signs each represent an aspect of this story, a stop along the way.
+They are organized into four columns of three, each triplet with its own element.

 A Brief Essay on Sigils